 Which 1920s Era Game Came Roaring Back To Life In The 1990s?

-Pogs weren’t a new thing, however, but an entirely improbable resurgence of a 70 year old game played by Hawaiian children.
-Back in the 1920s, Hawaiian children would use the thick cardboard caps that came on milk bottles to play a game very similar to the modern version of Pogs.
-In 1991, a Hawaiian teacher and guidance counselor, Blossom Galbiso, introduced her students to the game she had played as a little girl with the goal of both teaching them math skills via the game and offering an alternative to some of the violent full-contact games they played during recess.
+Pogs weren’t a new thing, however, but an entirely improbable resurgence of a 70-year-old game played by Hawaiian children.
+Back in the 1920s, Hawaiian children would use the thick cardboard caps that came on bottles of a mixed fruit drink sold under the brand name of POG (passion fruit, orange, and guava) by Haleakala Dairy of Maui to play a game very similar to the modern version of Pogs.
+In 1991, a Hawaiian teacher and guidance counselor, Blossom Galbiso, introduced her students to the game that she had played as a little girl with the goal of both teaching them math skills via the game and offering an alternative to some of the violent full-contact games they played during recess.